 If you’ve served in the military, you and your family are eligible for special military car insurance discounts.
-USAA is the top provider for active and retired military personnel, offering excellent pricing and top customer satisfaction ratings, according to a study by J.D.
+USAA is the top provider for active and retired military personnel, offering excellent pricing and top customer satisfaction ratings.
+In J.D.
 Power’s 2020 U.S. Auto Insurance Study, USAA received high customer satisfaction ratings in every region.
 However, several other providers are also great options for veterans and military drivers.

 Each military auto insurance company has their own guidelines and provides different veteran car insurance discounts.
 To evaluate these companies, we looked at coverage options, discounts, customer service ratings and average premiums for each provider.